atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

   `MsgBurn` is the only way to get PHOTON, so it should accept ATONE as fee token.

+> [!NOTE]
+> XXX Would any other message benefit from keeping ATONE as fee token ?
+For
+> example what about IBC messages ?

 ### Validator `minimum-gas-prices`

 Validators will have to update their `minimum-gas-prices` setting to reflect